ivirshup/anndata-paper/paper.md

 Prior annotations of observations will often denote experimental groups, while derived annotations of observations might be summary statistics, cluster assignments, low-dimensional representations or manifolds.
 Annotations of variables will often denote alternative names or feature importance measures.

-In the context of *tidy data* [@Wickham2014; @Codd1990], one can think of `X` as grouping the data of a specific set of measured variables of interest in an analysis, typically high-dimensional *measured* data in an experiment.
-Other tables aligned to the observations axis in `AnnData` are then available to store *fixed* data of the experiment, often called metadata, or derived data.
+In the context of how *tidy data* [@Wickham2014] recommends to order variables by semantics beyond the concepts of *observations* and *variables*, one can think of `X` as contiguously grouping the data of a specific set of *measured* variables of interest, typically high-dimensional readout data in an experiment.
+Other tables aligned to the observations axis in `AnnData` are then available to store both *fixed* (meta-)data of the experiment and derived data.

+It should be noted that adoption of *tidy data* still leaves small room for ambiguity.
+For instance, the R package `tidySummarizedExperiment` [@Mangiola2021] provisions long-form tables for scRNA-seq data that are so long that they spread variables belonging to the same observational unit - a cell - across multiple  rows.
+This easily happens when there is no canonical observational unit that is defined through a *joint measurement*, for instance, by measuring variables in the same system at the same time.
+In such cases, the *tidy data* layout is ambiguous and can result in longer or wider table layouts depending on what users define as the observational unit.

 ## The data analysis workflow